How to get to sleep in seven steps

 Ensure that you feel completely comfortable as this will help you to sleep through the night.
 Find a good pillow, such as this one from Tempur, that offers incredibly good neck support with a soft pure silk pillowcase to soothe your skin.
-Liz is a fan of the high quality pillowcases from Holistic Silk – enjoy 10% off your order with the code LIZLOVES at checkout.
+Liz is a fan of the high quality pillowcases from Beauty Pie. enjoy £10 off your annual subscription with the code LIZLOVES at checkout.

 It’s also worth adding a few drops of lavender essential oil to your pillow to help you drift off.
 Lavender oil has shown to have sedative properties.